MicahElliott/dunnit/README.md

   #rollup items
 - histogram/word cloud of used hashtags
 - ask at end of day if you want to see all the Dunnits
+- ask at start of day for rough list of expected accomplishments
+- prompt for what you want to accomplish the next hour
+- allow for multiple items staring with `-`
+- check off completed planned items
+- ditto“ button to indicate working on same thing as last time
+- more tagging conventions?
+- clickable menubar icon for recording a dunnit at any time
+- configurable/invocable day start and end prompts
+- better menuing with checkboxes for planned/completed items
+- org-todo as basis for structure
+- store all todos (not dunnits) in a single file
+- support archive feature